-Once you’ve devised these goals, be sure to monitor them to track progress.
+Once you’ve devised these goals, be sure to monitor them using a custom dashboard software to track progress.
 Want a simple, easy-as-pie solution to track your customer service goals?

 Use Databox to create your customer service dashboards to track metrics such as resolution rate, customer happiness score, and so on.